 Insights.

 Original analysis of legal AI for practising attorneys.
-Brief-style citation discipline.
-Primary-source links to bars, courts, and rules.
+Citations to primary sources: cases, rules, and bar opinions linked to bars, courts, and rules.
 No vendor recommendations.
 No marketing fluff.

 Original analysis on legal AI.